Ready for a career change but have no idea what else to do – or where to start? Are you stuck in a job that is not you?

 Straight from there, I did fly to North Vietnam, and I started running unsupported from Hanoi to Bali.
 I did run 7,000 miles through the ocean coast of Vietnam, Cambodia, Thailand, Malaysia, Singapore and Indonesia.

-On the way, I conducted coaching workshops for over 2000 students at 20 universities and local businesses.
-I wrote two eBooks plus I currently write a paper book which we will publish in the second quarter of 2021
+On the way, I conducted coaching workshops for thousands of students at 20 universities and for local businesses.

 Be The Person You Didn’t Have When You Was A Kid

-Besides, Red Bull and several other smaller publishers wrote an article about my ultra-running challenges.
-I signed a sponsorship contract with one of the largest sponsorship agencies in Southeast Asia.
-And I am an ambassador for the charity Wave Trust, helping to change the future of children.
+Besides, Red Bull and several other smaller publishers wrote an article about my ultra-running challenges, and I signed a contract with a sponsorship agency.
+I become an ambassador for the charity Wave Trust, helping to change the future of children.

 It all started from the needs to be the person I didn’t have when I was a kid and setting an example for my two sons.
 An example for which they are still too young to understand.
 But wisdom will come with age, and I know that they will learn valuable lessons from it.